Spicy Delicious Butternut Squash Chickpea Curry – a perfect vegan-friendly meal. That even the none vegans will love.

 - Clean pot, add to a medium-high heat and then spray with some more spray oil.

-- Add the onion and cumin seeds and fry till onions are softened.
-Stir in the cardamom pods, cloves, curry paste, butternut squash, stock and coconut milk.
+- Add the onion and cumin seeds and fry until onions are softened.
+Drain the chickpeas and add to the pot with the cardamom pods, cloves, curry paste, butternut squash, stock and coconut milk.

 - Bring to a boil, reduce heat and simmer for 30 mins.